 I started this conversation in last weeks blog post on Pricing Creative Services – Part 01.
-We talked briefly about the first step to being able to effectively price your creative services so that you can make a profit while feeling confident in your prices.
+We talked briefly about the first step in how to price your creative services so that you can make a profit while feeling confident in your prices.

-In this blog post, my intention is to help photographers, videographers, copywriters, designers, coaches, and consultants figure out what you still don’t know (and maybe don’t even know that you don’t know).
+In this blog post, my intention is to help photographers, designers, and other freelance creatives figure out what you still don’t know (and maybe don’t even know that you don’t know).

-The biggest block for you right now in pricing with confidence is that you probably don’t know what you don’t know.
+The biggest block for you right now in know how to price creative services with confidence is that you probably don’t know what you don’t know.
 You probably don’t know the kinds of decisions you’re going to make, or maybe you’re overwhelmed by all of the different decisions that you CAN make.

 There are so many different things to consider when we are setting our prices, not just what it costs us to deliver, what the market is going to bear, or the value that our clients think that they need or that they’re going to get from our services.